M4recki/Typing-speed-test/README.md

 ## Contact
-If you have any questions or comments about the Weather App, please contact us at MARBARA93@edu.lublin.eu
+If you have any questions or comments about the Typing speed test, please contact us at MARBARA93@edu.lublin.eu